Skip to content

 iBoot Stage 1 (LLB.img4)

 You'll need to copy both LLB.img4 and logo.img4.org over their original contents in AuxiliaryStorage.
 This is because LLB.img4 might be a different length than LLB.img4.org, and Apple's virtualization infrastructure expects the logo image to immediately follow the LLB image.
-You can skip this section if you discovered above that your existing LLB image already contains a patch (applied to an earlier version of macOS in your guest VM).
+Above you determined which set of these images to work with.
+Now you'll be copying your changes over the original set.

 • Use Hex Fiend to open LLB.img4, logo.img4.org and AuxiliaryStorage.
 Make sure Edit : Mode for AuxilaryStorage is Overwrite.

-• Jump to offset 0x224000 in AuxiliaryStorage.
+• Jump to offset of the active set of LLB/logo images (either 0x24000 or 0x224000) in AuxiliaryStorage.
 If an LLB image exists at this location, its first two bytes should be 3083.
-If not, jump to offset 0x24000.

 • Copy the contents of LLB.img4 (CMD-A, CMD-C) and paste them into AuxilaryStorage.